emirokay/emirokay/README.md

 # Mustafa Emir Okay
 ## Data Science Student

-**Master's in Advanced Analytics & Big Data** @ SGH Warsaw School of Economics · **Computer Engineering** background
+**Master's in Advanced Analytics & Big Data** at SGH Warsaw School of Economics with **Computer Engineering** background

 ## About Me

 I build end-to-end machine learning projects — from data extraction and feature engineering to model tuning, cross-validation, and evaluation.
-Currently looking for a **Data Science internship** in Warsaw.

 ## Featured Projects